James Clavell: Novelist

 The New York Times said that "Clavell has a gift.
 It may be something that cannot be taught or earned.
 He breathes narrative ...
 He writes in the oldest and grandest tradition that fiction knows".
 His first novel, King Rat (1962), was a semi-fictional account of his prison experiences at Changi.
 When the book was published it became an immediate best-seller, and three years later it was adapted as a movie.
 His next novel, Tai-Pan (1966), was a fictional account of Jardine Matheson's successful career in Hong Kong, as told via the character who was to become Clavell's heroic archetype, Dirk Struan.
 Struan's descendants were characters in almost all of his following books.
 Tai-Pan was adapted as a movie in 1986.

-Clavell's third novel, Shōgun (1975), is set in 17th century Japan, and it tells the story of a shipwrecked English navigator in Japan, based on that of William Adams.
-When the story was made into a TV miniseries in 1980, produced by Clavell, it became the second highest rated miniseries in history with an audience of more than 120 million, after Roots.
+Clavell's third novel, Shōgun (1975), is set in 17th-century Japan, and it tells the story of a shipwrecked English navigator in Japan, based on that of William Adams.
+When the story was made into a TV miniseries in 1980, produced by Clavell, it became the second-highest-rated miniseries in history (after Roots) with an audience of more than 120 million.
+A second 10-episode production of the epic was released in 2024 by FX on Hulu and FX.
+It set a new record as the most awarded single season of television in Emmy history, and won the Primetime Emmy for Outstanding Drama Series.

 Clavell's fourth novel, Noble House (1981), became a best-seller that year and was adapted into a TV miniseries in 1988.

-Following the success of Noble House, Clavell wrote Thrump-o-moto (1985), Whirlwind (1986), and Gai-Jin (1993).
+Following the success of Noble House, Clavell wrote Thrump-o-moto (1985), Whirlwind (1986) and Gai-Jin (1993).